Shadow0614/YT-Downloader/README.md

-Terminal application coded in python that can download youtube videos from a link with various resolutions and formats.
+Terminal application coded in python that can download youtube videos from a link in various resolutions and formats.